ajy2/kiva/README.md

-This is the code that I'm currently writing for my research work.
+This is the repository that I'm currently doing for my research work.